An Introduction to Glutamine Supplements

 99 times out of a 100, these products contain a mere sprinkling of ingredient – not enough to provide any perceptible benefit.
 Remember, glutamine needs to be consumed in a multi-gram dosage to provide any benefit.

 Any product that contains less than that is usuing glutamine for label dressing – to make the label appear more impressive than it is.
 It does not contain a helpful dose.
 You need to buy glutamine in bulk and take in high doses (over 5 grams) to obtain any effect.

 L-glutamine is a tasteless, odorless white powder.
 It can be mixed with water, juice, or diet pop, as long as it is consumed immediately; glutamine will not stay in suspension very well, and will quickly accumulate at the bottom of a glass.

 To get the greatest benefits from L-glutamine, I recommend taking 5 -15 grams (2-3 teaspoons) twice daily.
 It should be taken on an empty stomach before bed and immediately upon rising for greatest effect, although you can take it pretty much anytime, and even mix it iinto your protein shake if you prefer.

 Bodybuilders (especially those on “cutting phases”) and those on the severe carbohydrate restriction period of the Atkins diet may wish to double this, and add two more divided doses.

 If you’re looking to use glutamine as a craving killer, give it a week before you expect to see any results.
 Start with a higher dose (15 grams twice daily) and taper it back once you begin to feel the effects.

-You can buy glutamine just about anywhere online, but we recommend BodyBuilding.com; their service is quick and professional (I know… I buy my stuff from them!).
+You can buy glutamine just about anywhere online, but I recommend iHerb.com; their service is quick and professional (I know… I buy my stuff from them!).